anthony2025/portfolio-website/README.md

 [![forthebadge](http://forthebadge.com/images/badges/designed-in-ms-paint.svg)](http://forthebadge.com)
 [![forthebadge](http://forthebadge.com/images/badges/check-it-out.svg)](http://forthebadge.com)

 A small responsive portfolio website made for my egocentric self.
-Powered by React and Styled-Components.
+Powered by React, React-Snapshot, and Styled-Components.
 It should serve as a central hub for my personal projects, and contact information.
 The site is live at: [https://anthonyascencio.me](https://anthonyascencio.me)

+The site is prerendered (snapshotted) to serve usable markup and work even without Javascript.
+Content is static, but the site is already structured to make the move to data-driven feel almost plug & play.
 Feel free to shamelessly copy all you need.
-This site is a perfect candidate for server side rendering, but you might wanna start with snapshot rendering.
-Content is static, but the site is already architectured to make the move to data-driven feel almost plug & play.

 ## Table of Contents
 - [Technologies](#technologies)